shakeebparwez/shoptail-tailwind/README.md

 - Tailwind CSS

 ## Preview
-You can see a live preview of the Shop Tail website [here](https://shakeebparwez.github.io/shoptail-tailwind).
+You can see a live preview of the ShopTail website [here](https://shakeebparwez.github.io/shoptail-tailwind).

 ## Customization
 Feel free to customize the website by modifying the HTML and CSS files.
 Tailwind CSS utility classes are used throughout the project, making it easy to tweak the styling and layout.